Vyshnivets: Early history, to 1939

+It was administratively located in the Volhynian Voivodeship in the Lesser Poland Province.
+The 5th Polish Vanguard Regiment was stationed in Wiśniowiec and its environs in 1792.

 Architectural landmarks in the town include a 15th-century Vyshnivets Palace; and palace and park, constructed in the 18th century by the Vyshnevetskyi family.

-1939-1945

-The town fell in the Wołyń Voivodeship of the Second Polish Republic during the Intewar Era, before falling to the Soviets in 1939.
-From 1941, it has been associated with the Holocaust.
+The town was part of the Wołyń Voivodeship of the Second Polish Republic during the interwar period.
 Prior to the commencement of World War II, approximately 5,000 Jewish people were residents of the town.

+World War II

+Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the town was occupied by the Soviet Union until 1941.
 The town was directly in the path of the German invasion of Russia in June 1941, following the repudiation by Germany of the Ribbentrop-Molotov Pact.

 On August 11–12, 1942, German troops and Ukrainian Auxiliary Police executed nearly 2,700 Jewish men, women and children.
 Of those executed, approximately 900 were children.
 It is estimated that less than 100 of the town's Jewish residents ultimately survived the Holocaust.

 In February 1944, the Ukrainian Insurgent Army attacked the monastery of Barefoot Carmelites in Vyshnivets, about 300 people, monks and people who wanted to hide in the monastery were murdered.
 The identity of 45 murdered people was established, the other victims remain nameless.

 Post-1945

-In 1960, Vyshnivets was changed from the status of a village, to that of an Urban-type settlement.
+In 1960, Vyshnivets was changed from the status of a village, to that of an urban-type settlement.
 The population of the town was 3,469 as of 1994.

 Until 18 July 2020, Vyshnivets belonged to Zbarazh Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ternopil Oblast to three.
 The area of Zbarazh Raion was split between Kremenets and Ternopil Raions, with Vyshnivets being transferred to Kremenets Raion.
+On 26 January 2024, a new law entered into force which abolished the urban-type settlement status, and Zaliztsi became a rural settlement.